pulumi/workshops/aws-advanced-cicd/README.md

 ## Learning Objectives

 - Learn advance components of a continuous infrastructure pipeline
-- Add policy checks to test your infrastructure for compliance
+- Add policy checks to test your infrastructure before each deployment.
 - Introduct drift detection by adding a cron job to the pipeline
 - Configure a dedicated cloud environments with Revew Stacks